manpagez: man pages & more

 # The path name, relative to iolog_dir, in which to store I/O logs.

-# Note that iolog_file may contain directory components.
+# It is possible for iolog_file to contain directory components.

 #iolog_file = %{seq}